zuzann18/Data-Segmentation-Project-Global-Socio-Economic-Clustering/README.md

 ## Global Socio-Economic Clustering

 ## Project Overview
 This project undertakes a comprehensive socio-economic segmentation analysis to identify global development patterns.
-Utilizing Python and several data science libraries, we analyze key indicators: child mortality, income, and GDP per capita.
+We analyze key indicators: child mortality, income, and GDP per capita.
 Our analysis employs data cleaning, exploratory analysis, Box-Cox transformation for normalization, and KMeans clustering to segment countries into developmental categories, offering insights into socio-economic disparities.

 ## Technologies Used
 - **Python**: Primary programming language